 What is Start Tel Aviv?

-It’s a global startup competition for seed-stage companies, launched by the Israeli Ministry of Foreign Affairs and the Mayor’s Office of Tel Aviv-Yafo, and has been organised in 16 countries all around the world for 3 years, introduced in Hungary for the very first time this year with their local partners, the National Innovation Office of Hungary and Design Terminal.
-The international jury picked 1 winner from each participating country, and the prize is an intense, all-expense-paid, five-day startup experience in the heart of Tel Aviv, during the exciting and innovative DLD Festival.
+It’s a global startup competition for seed-stage companies, launched by the Israeli Ministry of Foreign Affairs and the Mayor’s Office of Tel Aviv-Yafo.
+It’s so far been organised in 16 countries all around the world for 3 years, and was introduced to Hungary for the very first time this year with their local partners, the National Innovation Office of Hungary and Design Terminal.
+The international jury picked one winner from each participating country, and the prize is an intense, all-expense-paid, five-day startup experience in the heart of Tel Aviv, during the exciting and innovative DLD Festival.
 The winners had the chance to participate in lectures, workshops and meetings with leading Israeli investors and professionals.

-Apart from participating on the DLD Tel Aviv, we were showed around the startup life of the city, visiting accelerators like Microsoft Ventures, a local coworking office called SOSA, and other accelerators & startup hubs.
+Apart from participating on the DLD Tel Aviv, we were showed around the startup life of the city, visiting accelerators like Microsoft Ventures, a local co-working office called SOSA, and other accelerators and startup hubs.
 We had the chance to get advice from experienced serial entrepreneurs and also pitched in front of local investors and got their feedback on our ventures.
-The winners from the participating countries, altogether 18 people spent these 5 days together, so we all made a lot of new friends.
+The winners from the participating countries, altogether 18 people, spent these 5 days together, so we all made a lot of new friends.

-We at TestJockey are now in the phase of looking for early adopters and app developer startups are simply the ideal choice to beta test our solution and to give us their most valuable feedback about it.
+We at TestJockey are now in the phase of looking for early adopters; app developer startups are simply the ideal choice to beta test our solution and to give us their most valuable feedback about it.
 I managed to make great contacts with such companies locally, and also some top dogs from Microsoft, Motorola, Deutsche Telecom and some local investors.
-Even better, I also managed to make personal contacts with two of our significant competitors: UberTesters, our direct competitor and Appsee, a company also within the same space but with a special focus on distant video recording of apps.
+Even better, I also managed to make personal contacts with two of our significant competitors: UberTesters, our direct competitor and Appsee, a company also within the same space but with a special focus on distant video recording of apps (Update – May 2023: The startup seems to be no longer in business under this website, and we therefore deactivated the original link).
 The conversation with these guys helped me a lot in finding out where the market is going.
 They were really friendly and open, which is much different from what I’d got used to before.

 How about TestFlight?
-Don’t you consider them as competitors?
+Don’t you consider them competitors?

-What other things did you experience that is worth to be shared?
+What other things did you experience that are worth sharing?